 Family photos, they have long had the bad rap.
-But at Leah Goetzel Photography I am to make family photos stress free and even *gasp* fun.
+But as a Denver based family photographer, I am to make family photos stress free and even *gasp* fun.
 That begins with this outfit guide!
 So often people don’t know where to begin when deciding what to wear for their family photos- so I hope some of these tips and suggestions will give you lots of inspiration for what to wear for your upcoming family photo session.
 And as always, if you have any questions, feel free to send me a message!
 I’m happy to give you my opinions or suggestions for what you’re planning on wearing.

 Choose a neutral that will be the base of all your looks, this can be black, white, beige, etc. Then add a pop of color that will tie in all other members outfits (I love jewel tones because they are timeless and compliment all skin types!)
 Or start with one print and then build a color scheme using colors from that print!